USD

 • Poultry and Birds: Often combined with doxycycline to treat Ornithosis complex and other respiratory/mycoplasmal infections.

-• Livestock (Cattle and Swine): Used for mastitis, metritis (uterine infection), arthritis, foot-rot, and respiratory diseases like “pig-house cough”.
+• Livestock (Cattle and Swine): Used for mastitis, metritis (uterine infection), arthritis, foot-rot, and respiratory diseases.

 • Specific Pathogens: Indicated for infections caused by susceptible Gram-positive bacteria, anaerobes, and certain protozoa such as Toxoplasma gondii and Cryptosporidium.